vtopt/DelaunaySparse/README.md

 # DELAUNAYSPARSE: Interpolation via the Delaunay Triangulation.

-The package DELAUNAYSPARSE contains serial and parallel codes, written in FORTRAN 2003 with OpenMP, for performing interpolation in medium to high dimensions via a sparse subset of the Delaunay triangulation.
+The package DELAUNAYSPARSE contains serial and parallel codes, written in FORTRAN 2003 with OpenMP 4.5, for performing interpolation in medium to high dimensions via a sparse subset of the Delaunay triangulation.
 The serial driver subroutine is `DELAUNAYSPARSES` and the parallel driver is `DELAUNAYSPARSEP`.
 Both subroutines use the `REAL_PRECISION` module from